 The theatre.
 Once reserved for the hoity-toity rich way back when, in the days where a woman’s bikini went down to her knees, it’s now much more affordable for us ‘commoners’ and the perfect excuse to get just a little bit fancy.
 Once you’ve bought your ticket and you’re all set for a night of singing along to the latest musical or admiring Shakespeare’s witty banter there’s only one thing left to discuss; what to wear to the theatre!?

 Just like that time you went to your first ‘real’ party or the first time you really ‘hit the town’, chances are you’re a little apprehensive about what to wear.
-No one likes to be the girl who ‘missed the memo’ and turned up to the party in jeans when everyone else is looking fly AF.
+No one likes to be the girl who ‘missed the memo’ and turned up to the party in jeans when everyone else is looking fly AF in formal dresses.
 Likewise, you don’t want to be the girl tripping over your two left feet in heels whilst everyone else waltzes past in flats.
 Do you turn up in your old denim faithfuls and risk getting ‘the look’ from rich art snobs or do you wear that cute knee-length number with your red lippy and look entirely over-dressed.

 Although there is no ‘set’ dress standard at theatres in Australia, there is an unspoken standard – Smart Casual (but what does that even mean nowadays?).
 And like most relationships with communication issues, unspoken standards are confusing as hell.
 Why can’t they just tell me what they want?

 Before going totally nuts and channelling your inner Noah from the Notebook (What.
 Do.
 You.
 Want?).
 Don’t waste time wondering what to wear to the theatre.
 Instead, have a squiz at our comprehensive guide and let all your theatre troubles fly away.

 Oh, and ermm – break a leg!!